Rental property disputes

 - you are asking for an endorsement

-- you are a protected person asking for termination of a lease, and/or a new lease.
+- you are a protected person asking for termination of a lease (when there is violence).

 If your case is about a rental bond, ACT Rental Bonds will refer the case to ACAT.
 ACAT will then advise you of next steps.